 The statistics suggest there may be a correlation between veganism and eating disorders.
-At Newbridge House, for example, 35 per cent of the young people we treat stated they wanted to follow a vegan, vegetarian or pescatarian diet.
+At Schoen Clinic Newbridge, for example, 35 per cent of the young people we treat stated they wanted to follow a vegan, vegetarian or pescatarian diet.

-This compares with just two to three per cent of the UK population as a whole following a complete vegan or vegetarian diet and lifestyle.
+This compares with just two to three per cent of the UK population as a whole following a completely vegan or vegetarian diet and lifestyle.